 Help Prevent Another Litter

-Each year we assisting thousands of animals and pet guardians in reducing homeless animals and unwanted litters.
+Each year, we assist hundreds of animals and pet guardians in reducing homeless animals and unwanted litters.

-This program is accessible for low-income people living in Edmonton and surrounding communities who have a cat or dog between the ages of 4 months to 6 years, that are healthy and that need to be spayed/neutered.
+This program is accessible for low-income people living in Edmonton and surrounding communities (within 200 km) who have a cat or dog between the ages of 4 months to 6 years, that are healthy and that need to be spayed/neutered.

 How to Apply for the PALS Program